JD Spicer Zeb Solicitors Banner Image

 You can instruct us on a private basis if you wish us to give you a more detailed opinion on your case or to write to the police asking them to take no further action against you and to drop the case.
 These written arguments can make a difference to the route the police take.
 You may or may not have had the best advice to comment or not at the police station.
 Your circumstances may have changed or you may be aware of new evidence.

-We can write to the police to ask the charges are dropped.
-We can ask for a police caution or we can make written representations for you which can be sent by the police to the Crown Prosecution Service (CPS) which can set out your case known as " written representations".
+We can write to the police to ask for the charges to be dropped.
+We can also advocate for a police caution, or make written representations for you, which can be sent by the police to the Crown Prosecution Service (CPS) and set out your case known as " written representations".

 Get in touch